Jungfrau: Family poses in front of the spectacular mountain panorama at Schynige Platte.

 Ships with the Jungfrau Travel Pass

-With the Jungfrau Travel Pass you travel on the passenger ships on Lake Thun and Lake Brienz.
-The journey with the Bernese Oberland Railway is also included.
+With the Jungfrau Travel Pass, you can ride the passenger ships on Lake Thun and Lake Brienz.
+The journey with the Berner Oberland Railway is also included.

 On Lake Thun, a trip on the paddle steamer "Blüemlisalp", built in 1906, is a special experience.
 The paddle steamer "Lötschberg", built in 1914, travels across Lake Brienz.